 One of the most obvious choices for employment for graduates of a Biblical degree in an accredited college is a pastor or minister.
 In this line of work, it is important to be well-equipped to “feed the flock” and be a good shepherd for the parishioners or congregation they serve.
 To do so, many Bible colleges provide the best training in the Word of God to help graduates become the leader they were called to be.
 Some graduates who plan to become pastors are taught by instructors who are highly trained theologians or educators of biblical studies.
 Another career position for graduates of a Bible college degree is a counselor or social worker who is employed at a nonprofit organization, such as a soup kitchen or food bank that offers counseling services.
 Many of these services may be sponsored by a specific church or affiliate of a particular denomination.

 Many bible college degree jobs may also include Bible translators, family & child social workers, guidance counselors, chaplains, and authors of biblical study material.
 The career list can be very broad yet also specific in nature.
 Bible college graduates come from all walks of life.
-Graduates may not have any previous background of biblical knowledge of the Bible itself; Reasons to earn a Bible college degree vary for each individual.
+Graduates may not have any previous background of biblical knowledge of the good book itself.
+Reasons to earn a Bible college degree vary for each individual.
 Graduates may enter into the program to learn about the faith for themselves, pursue a Biblical studies program to educate others, or go into ministry work because of the values on which their foundation is based on.

 Salary Outlook for Bible College Degree Jobs